instaclustr/terraform-provider-instaclustr/README.md

 key_id|Internal ID of the KMS encryption key.
-Can be found via GET to `https://api.instaclustr.com/provisioning/v1/encryption-keys`|"" alias|KMS key alias, a human-readibly identifier specified alongside your KMS ARN|"" arn|KMS ARN, identifier specifying provider, location and key in a ':' value seperated string|""
+Can be found via GET to `https://api.instaclustr.com/provisioning/v1/encryption-keys`|"" alias|KMS key alias, a human-readibly identifier specified alongside your KMS ARN|"" arn|KMS ARN, identifier specifying provider, location and key in a ':' value seperated string|"" provider|value specifying the the provider account, same as the cluster_provider|INSTACLUSTR

 #### Example
 ```